 PHOTO OF THE WEEK: Princess Sarah Forbes Bonetta Davies

-She was renamed Sarah Forbes Bonetta by British Emissary Captain Fredrick E. Forbes, who took her away to England after convincing the King to present her as a gift to Queen Victoria; his ship being the HMS Bonetta.
+She was renamed Sarah Forbes Bonetta by British Emissary Captain Fredrick E. Forbes, who took her away to England after convincing the King to present her as a gift to Queen Victoria; his ship was the HMS Bonetta.
 The Queen, who made Sarah her godchild, arranged for her adoption by a middle-class family, her education at the Church Missionary Society, along with a regular allowance.

 At 18, with the Queen's permission, Sarah married 31-year-old James Pinson Labulo Davies- a wealthy Yoruba businessman living in Britain and the son of liberated Yoruba slaves.
-The union produced three children, the firstborn- a girl- named after Queen Victoria.
+The union produced three children, the firstborn, a girl named after Queen Victoria.
 Sarah died on the 15th of August, 1880, in Funchal, Portugal.

-Her first daughter, Victoria Matilda Davies married Dr John.K Randle, a politician and one of the first British educated doctors in Nigeria.
-Her second daughter, Stella Davies Coker, was a companion of nationalist, Herbert Macaulay- a relationship which produced a daughter, Sarah Abigail Idowu Macaulay.
+Her first daughter, Victoria Matilda Davies, married Dr John K Randle, a politician and one of the first British-educated doctors in Nigeria.
+Her second daughter, Stella Davies Coker, was a companion of the nationalist, Herbert Macaulay- a relationship which produced a daughter, Sarah Abigail Idowu Macaulay.

 Sarah Abigail Idowu Macaulay, later on, married a Ghanian, Julius Gordon Kwasi Adadevoh.
-Their son, physician and former Vice-Chancellor of the University of Lagos- Dr Babatunde Kwaku Adadevoh; was the father of the late Dr Stella Ameyo Adadevoh, who diagnosed and heroically contained the spread of the Ebola virus in Nigeria in 2014.
+Their son, physician and former Vice-Chancellor of the University of Lagos- Dr Babatunde Kwaku Adadevoh- was the father of the late Dr Stella Ameyo Adadevoh, who diagnosed and heroically contained the spread of the Ebola virus in Nigeria in 2014.

 Comments